 Michelson Found Animals Reminds You to Check The Chip August 15th

 August 15 is National Check the Chip Day.
 This is an important day because as pet parents, we often do the right thing by microchipping our pets, but then the ongoing annual fees grows tiresome.
 Or we move and forget to change the contact information, or never change the initial contact information from the rescue we adopted from.
-Found Animals is a FREE national registry that keeps accurate information on every chip.
-It’s free to set up an account, it’s simple to enter and change, and there are many other resources available on the site.

 Did you know: